Sexual and Reproductive Issues After Childhood Cancer

-Survivors who wish to assess their fertility after treatment completion should consider seeing a reproductive specialist who has experience working with cancer survivors.
+Survivors who wish to assess their fertility after treatment should consider seeing a reproductive specialist who has experience working with cancer survivors.
 There is testing a specialist can perform to help evaluate fertility, including certain hormone levels, folicle counts in woman, and sperm samples in men.
 The Oncofertility Consortium provides education, resources and referrals related to oncofertility.
-The National Infertility Association’s website, Resolve, also offers information on fertility treatments and testing, adoption and deciding to not have children.
+The National Infertility Association’s website, Resolve, also offers information on fertility treatments and testing, adoption, and deciding to not have children.
 They also have information on individual state laws about fertility coverage by insurers.
 Of note, survivors should assume they are fertile until proven otherwise and use birth control with sexual activity.

-For men and women who have decreased sex hormone levels after therapy (called premature ovarian failure in women and hypogonadism in men), hormone replacement is an option.
+For men and women who have decreased sex hormone levels after therapy (called premature ovarian failure in women and hypogonadism in men), hormone replacement may be an option.
 Women can be treated with estrogen replacement (by pill, patch or combination) and men with testosterone replacement therapy (by topical or injection therapy).